bauerindustries/shop-demo-project/README.md

 * Environmental variables
 * Deployment

-## Operations:
-GUI input sends request methods and data to the [API](https://github.com/bauerindustries/todos-rest-api) endpoints, to achieve the following:
-* Read existing to-do items
-* Create new to-do item/s
-* Update existing to-do item/s
-* Delete to-do item/s

 ## Hosting:
 You can see the site running [here](https://shop-demo-node-js-express-mondodb.onrender.com) on Render.
+There are Admin log-in details provided.

 The MongoDB database is hosted on MongoDB's Atlas Database.